wstidolph/grouped_file_renamer/README.md

 Usage: `python3 gfr.py --help`

-Rename files in directories (or trees) according to a per-directory ordering file while retaining grouping based on the ID field in the existing file names.
+Command line utility to rename files in directories (or trees) according to a per-directory ordering file while retaining grouping based on the ID field in the existing file names.

 Usage: see --help

 ## Renaming in directories
-Here's the driving use case: Epson's scanner software scans groups of photos into a directory (let's say `FOO`) and gives each photo file a name with a structure incorporating an ID, but the ID is based on scan order and as a photo publisher I want to rename the files.
+Here's the driving use case: Epson's scanner software scans groups of photos into a directory (let's say `FOO`) and gives each photo file a name with a structure incorporating an ID, but the ID is based on scan order and as a photo publisher I want to rename the files so they show up in my operating system's user interface with the order I want (based on the file names)

 The filenames are structured in each directory with the directory name as a prefix, a sequential ID, and then an optional suffix that tells whether the image file is:
 * the raw scan (no suffix) or